thibaut-lemoine/thibaut-lemoine.github.io/indexEN.md

 ## Contact

-My office at Université de Strasbourg is P113 (UFR in Mathematics building).
+My office at Université de Strasbourg is P113 (UFR in math building).
 Mail: thibaut.lemoine(AT)unistra.fr